-Funds are distributed to contractors when the contractors have submitted an invoice for each project or encompassing multiple projects.
-The Program will work with the State of West Virginia to submit required documentation.
+Funds are distributed to contractors when the contractors have submitted an invoice for each project, and construction management has provided final inspection and all supporting construction documents.
+The Construction Management team will work with the State of West Virginia to submit required documentation.